Have you read our blog about routine changes you might want to consider as we head into winter? A Canadian winter can be really tough on our curls.

 Along with changes to your routine, you might be interested in switching up your products based on these tips.

 1. Use heat/steam to help your conditioner (regular or deep) penetrate better.
 This can be as simple as using a plastic cap but you can also add a warm towel on top.
 There are also heat caps that are specially made for this task.
 The heat works great on all hair types, but it is especially important for lower porosities as it assists in getting the product below the cuticles so you can reap the full benefits of the treatment.
-Flora and Curl have a multi-purpose insulated shower cap that you can use for this (they will be back in stock by Christmas, we hope).
+Flora and Curl have a multi-purpose insulated shower cap that you can use for this.

 2. To maintain moisture in your curls between washes, you can mist your hair with water/conditioner or a conditioning spray.
 You can even do this at night before bed.

 3. Use a pre poo of either oil or conditioner (for finer textures) the night before wash day.
 Although this isn’t moisture it will give your hair a bit more flexibility and prevent your hair soaking in too much water.
-Two pre-poo treatments you could try are the Mielle Mongongo Oil Pre-Shampoo Treatment and the Flora and Curl Pre-Shampoo Oil.
+Two pre-poo treatments you could try are the Righteous Roots Rx Oil and the Flora and Curl Pre-Shampoo Oil.

 5. You can add glycerin and other simple humectants like propylene glycol or sorbitol back into your routine.
 Simple humectants are so good at keeping moisture (water) in your hair.
-I’d only look at dropping them if it is extremely cold and dry i.e., dew points below -15 C. I know the “charts” say -1 C but that really isn’t that cold in Canada!
+I’d only look at dropping them if it is extremely cold and dry i.e., dew points below -15 C. I know the “charts” say -1 C but that really isn’t that cold in Canada!6.
+Lower dew points will create a loss of moisture so turn towards film forming humectants like flaxseed, okra, aloe, hydroxyethyl cellulose, pectin, xantham gum, guar gum, marshmallow roots, slippery elm, Irish moss, nettle extract and panthenol, when it gets really cold and dry.
+These work a bit slower than the simple humectants (glycerin) so water loss from your hair is slowed down, keeping it more moisturized.
+Two products that should work well in areas with lower dew points are Ecoslay Orange Marmalade (lots of film forming humectants in this one) and Uncle Funky's Daughter Curly Magic.

 Have fun with your routine and try something new when you have the time or your hair is not cooperating.
 Fall and winter are experienced so differently from coast to coast, you may find some things suggested above work very well for your hair, and others just don’t!
 Give each tip a few tries before moving on to something else if it isn't working.